 It was cold and windy up there so bring warm clothes even if it is hot down on the plain.
 A friendly guide took us for a walk around the most recent craters and we enjoyed learning about the history and geology of the volcano.
 He spoke in French and then English.
 This tour takes around 30 minutes.
 There is a small café and shop at the top of the cable car.
 This is a very expensive experience but in my view worthwhile.
 There wasn’t much to see either from Rifugio Sapienza or from the top of the cable car.

 Ortygia is the old town of Syracuse and is set on an island joined to the mainland by two bridges.
 The ancient buildings are now a well-used palette of peach and apricot.
-We didn’t bother with Sicily hotels but stayed in an apartment with a roof terrace overlooking the Temple of Apollo and the tall palm trees and clumps of papyrus remind one of how we are almost in Africa.
+We stayed in an apartment with a roof terrace overlooking the Temple of Apollo and the tall palm trees and clumps of papyrus remind one of how we are almost in Africa.

 This is a place where it is easy to get a feeling for Sicily’s three millennia of history.
 Phoenicians, Greeks, Romans, Vandals, Arabs, Normans and more have settled here and Ortygia is peppered with reminders of their presence.
 The 18th-century Duomo is perhaps even more magnificent for the fact its baroque façade is built upon the massive pillars of the original Greek temple.